Sarab-Rehman-1918/Standardized-Evaluation-Benchmarks-for-Synthetic-Neural-Data-in-BCI-Research/README.md

 ## Metrics Implemented

 ### 1. Spectral Fidelity (`metrics/spectral_fidelity.py`)
-Compares power spectral density (PSD) distributions across standard EEG frequency bands between real and synthetic data using Wasserstein distance.
+Checks whether the power of brain waves in each frequency band matches between real and synthetic EEG.
+Uses Wasserstein distance to compare distributions.

 Bands evaluated: Delta (0.5-4 Hz), Theta (4-8 Hz), Alpha (8-13 Hz), Beta (13-30 Hz), Gamma (30-45 Hz)

-Lower score = synthetic data closer to real EEG spectral distribution.
+Lower score = synthetic data closer to real EEG.
+Think of it like checking whether a music copy has the same bass and treble as the original.

 ### 2. Phase-Amplitude Coupling (`metrics/phase_amplitude_coupling.py`)
-Measures how well synthetic EEG preserves the coupling between low-frequency phase (theta) and high-frequency amplitude (gamma) — a fundamental neurophysiological property of real brain signals.

-Uses Modulation Index (MI) based on Tort et al. (2010).
+Real brains have a special property where slow waves and fast waves synchronize with each other.
+This metric checks whether synthetic EEG preserves this synchronization.
+Uses the Modulation Index (MI) method from Tort et al. (2010).

-Lower absolute difference = better PAC preservation.
+Lower absolute difference = better coupling preservation.
+Synthetic EEG that fails this test contains hallucinated patterns that do not exist in real brains.

 ### 3. Subject Fingerprint Retention (`metrics/subject_fingerprint.py`)
-Tests whether synthetic data preserves subject-specific neural signatures using a band-power feature classifier.
+Every person's EEG is slightly unique — like a fingerprint.
+This metric checks whether synthetic data preserves the individual characteristics of the subject it was generated from, using a band-power feature classifier.

-Lower classification accuracy = synthetic data is less distinguishable from real (better generalization).
+Lower classification accuracy = synthetic data is harder to distinguish from real data (better).
+Higher accuracy means the synthetic data looks too different from real data.

 ### 4. Cross-Session Stability (`metrics/cross_session_stability.py`)
-Measures within-subject vs between-subject variability across sessions.
+A person's EEG should remain somewhat consistent across different recording sessions, while still being different from other people's EEG.
+This metric checks whether synthetic data preserves that stability.

-Stability ratio > 1 = subject is more consistent within itself than vs other subjects (physiologically expected).
+Stability ratio > 1 means within-subject sessions are more similar to each other than to other subjects — which is the correct physiological behavior.

 ---